 - Resign: To concede loss of the game.
 The traditional way to resign is by tipping over one’s king.

-For older Scouts, you can go into some of the more complicated terms such as board notation and special moves:
+For older Scouts, you can go into some of the more complicated chess terminology, such as board notation and special moves:

 - Algebraic Chess Notation: The columns (called files) are labeled by the letters a to h from left to right from the white player’s point of view, and the rows (called ranks) by the numbers 1 to 8, with 1 being closest to the white player.
 (See diagram) Board notation is important when recording the moves in a game on score sheets.